mozayed007/YT-Analytics/ReadME.md

 # YouTube Channel Performance Analyzer

+**Disclaimer**: This is a basic project in its first stage of development, and it's under construction.
+Due to the use of a free YouTube API key, there are limitations on the number of requests and data points that can be fetched.

 This project aims to develop a tool to analyze the performance of YouTube channels using the YouTube API, automation scripts, and data visualization techniques.
 It will leverage React.py, a new Python library, for the front-end, along with HTML and CSS.
 The project will incorporate GitHub Actions for CI/CD and showcase Mohamed's skills in Linux administration and networking.

 ## Table of Contents